A segment is a grouping of your audience who share common attributes. Segmentation helps you get the right message to the right people.

 Fit the channel to the audience

-- Text Messages – messages sent to people for whom you have both a mobile number and they have opted-in to receiving text messages.
-Similar to Push Notifications, the message size is limited, but Text Messages see a much higher engagement rate than email.
+- Text Messages: Messages sent to people for whom you have both a mobile number and have opted-in to receiving text messages from you.
+Similar to push notifications, the message size is limited, but text messages see a much higher engagement rate than email.

-When it comes to channel selection, Push Notifications, when available should be used first.
-Text Messages should be used when targeting younger audiences.
+When it comes to channel selection, use push notifications first (when/if available).
+When targeting younger audiences, use text messages.
 And email is the constant fallback if no other channel is available.

-Once the appropriate channel is selected, personalize the content to better target the recipient.
+Once you select the appropriate channel, personalize the content to better target the recipient.